mefrazi2/mapping-with-r/content/handson/directory.md

 > <img src="https://raw.githubusercontent.com/mefrazi2/mapping-with-r/main/img/getwd.jpg">

 > I can see that my working directory isn't what I want it to be (and yours might not be either).
-Let's create a new folder on our desktop called `mapping_w_r_data` and set our working directory to this file path.
-Once you're new folder is created, type the function `setwd` followed by the appropriate file path with *forward* slashes (you may have to fix these manually).
+Let's try changing our working directory to a random folder on our desktop instead.
+The easiest way to do this is to open up your file explorer and copy your desktop file path.
+In my example I'll be using our folder we'll be downloading for the example.
+Once you've copied your file path, type the function `setwd` followed by the appropriate file path with *forward* slashes (you may have to fix these manually).

 > <img src="https://raw.githubusercontent.com/mefrazi2/mapping-with-r/main/img/setwd.jpg">